bryndin/ai-coded-pacman/readme.md

 ## Notes & Findings
 These are general summary notes, for the detailed development notes see the [Dev Journal](journal.md).

-### **LLM choice for a bootstrap** (ordered best to worst)
+### **LLM choice** (ordered best to worst)
-  - *Gemini*: good job generating a prototype with all major entities.
-  - *llama3:8b-instruct-q6_K*: usable prototype, less logically structured compared to Gemini.
-  - *MS Copilot* simple generic p5lib.js bootstrap.
-Not good.
-  - *deepseek-coder:6.7b* p5lib.js bootstrap, Pacman logic is a throwaway.
+  - *Gemini 1.5 Pro*: Can accept, analyze, and reply with large chunks of code.
+Being more generous with the context windows is a major benefit.
+Other models suffer from crippled input/output limits affecting dev productivity.
+Superior reasoning and quality of code too.
+  - *Gemini* / *MS Copilot* / *LLama3-70b*: are reasonable thinkers and code generators, often providing comparable results.
+All suffer from artificial limits on prompt/answer sizes.
+They aren't as advanced as the paid pro models.
+Temperature balance has to be found, shooting for more concise answers can lead to oversimplified or less usable results.
+  - Smaller models (e.g. *llama3:8b-instruct-q6_K*, *deepseek-coder:6.7b*) have limited use in working with code, and tend to hallucinate hard on refactorings.
+Some (e.g. )llama3:8b*) had a role for the simpler questions.
+With some (e.g. *deepseek-coder*) we suffered to find a good use for them.

 ### "Averaged" generated code that varies upon regeneration
 There must be a volume of Pacman implementations, with many making it into the training sets.
 The LLM generated code feels "averaged".
 Regenerating it produces a similar, yet slightly different version.
 Global variables are replaced by function arguments, or class attributes and vice versa.
 Controls are based on arrows and/or WASD, etc.

-These variations complicate putting different code blobs together and require human attention to make them compatible.
-We still need a developer familiar with the programming language.
+These variations complicate putting different code blobs together and require human attention to make them compatible, especially when using different context sessions.

-### Limits on Context Window in LLMs
+### Crippling Limits on Context Window in LLMs
+Models, especially the free ones, suffer from a small context window size.
+Limits on prompt input and reply output further cripple the experience.
+Public LLMs don't publish their context window sizes, they could be as small as 8k tokens.
+Input/output limits could even go to 1k by the feel of it.

 With a larger codebase (>5k tokens) supplying code to LLMs via prompt becomes a challenge.
-Public LLMs don't publish their context window sizes.
-Even with large contexts, limits are smaller on the prompts and even stricter on the output.
-This leads to truncated generated code, or functions being replaced with "insert needed logic here" comments.
+Manually extracting subsets of code for the prompt is a distraction.
+Same with utilizing trunkated answers needing manual adaption.
+For example, code with "insert needed logic here" comments.

-Possible solution is to refactor code into decoupled, smaller chunks to be used in prompts.
+Keeping code decoupled, simplifies its use in prompts.